ByKaj/helm/charts/paperless-ngx/README.md

   # Storage request for the config folder
   configStorage: 3Gi

+  # Change to the amount of agent nodes used for storage
+  configReplicas: 3

-  # Source and target for your movies folder
+  # Source for your documents folder
-  archive:
-    # Source on the SMB share
   source: //SERVER/Archive
-    # Mount paths in the container with the corresponding subpath on the share
-    media:
-      mountPath: /usr/src/paperless/media
-      shareSubPath: media
-    consume:
-      mountPath: /usr/src/paperless/consume
-      shareSubPath: consume
-    export:
-      mountPath: /usr/src/paperless/export
-      shareSubPath: export

   # Database name
   databaseName: paperless